haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/docker-demo-PublishedVersion/README.md

 node ./admin/createTopics.js
 node ./admin/createTopics.js
 ```

+## The used Kafka client library:
+We are using the [kafkajs library](https://www.npmjs.com/package/kafkajs) to [write code](https://kafka.js.org/docs/getting-started) for the Kafka producer and Kafka consumer.
+And the admin as you already saw.

 ### Time to write the Kafka producer client and then test it
 [04 producer code file](.\screenshots\).
 Read this carefully, try to understand as much as possible.
 Write it to learn the basics of the kafkajs Kafka producer client code.